 - brainstorm ways to show respect for the world around us.

 John Muir was an environmentalist who wrote about the importance of the natural world, especially the Yosemite area.
 His writings embody respect for nature.
 Read the following John Muir quote: "When we try to pick out anything by itself, we find it hitched to everything else in the Universe."
 (This is often misquoted as "When one tugs at a single thing in nature, he finds it attached to the rest of the world.")
-Ask the students what this means to them.
+Ask the learners what this means to them and how it relates to respect.

-Give the following example: "Imagine that our class decided to clean up a neglected and trash-filled lot in the neighborhood.
+Give the following example: "Imagine that our group decided to clean up a neglected and trash-filled lot in the neighborhood.
 We worked hard to recruit people to help, clean up trash, weed, and plant flowers.
 After several weeks, we went back to the lot and found it trash-filled and neglected again.
 How do you feel?
-What happened?
-What do you think we could do?"
+What would have helped increase respect for what we did and how people view it?
+What do you think we could do next?"

-Discuss/brainstorm ways we can show respect for the natural world, the environment, and world cultures.
+Discuss and brainstorm ways people can and do show respect for the natural world, or the environment.